 Training hitting scientifically often entails a mixture of internal focus, targeting (external result focus), and self-organizing movements.
 Here is an example of how to use this mixture of attention focuses to best train a hitting skill.

-In this example we shall see that swing path is key to increasing the rate of hard hit line drives.
+In this example, we see that the swing path is key to increasing the rate of hard-hit line drives.

 - In step 1, the hitter must strive to hit the ball in the middle of the field (not pulled!).
 This will require the hitter to stay inside with their hands and barrel and not get around the ball.

 - In step 2, we desire the hitter to hit consistent line drives.
 To accomplish this task, the hitter must swing with a slightly positive attack angle matching the incoming plane of the pitch (click on the link to view the article describing how to swing in plane).

 Whew!
 If we tried to train this skill solely by internal thinking (click link for how to improve practice and performance by varying mental focus), that is, by adjusting specific movements and positions, it would likely be a long project.
 Let’s see what happens when we incorporate targeting and self-organization into the hitter’s training.

 Step 1 – Hit the Ball Up the Middle

 Place a batting tee set for a knee-high (low) pitch in the middle plate location.
 Put a net 30 feet directly in front of the hitter.
 Ask the hitter to hit the ball into the net.